Index

 getClassHierarchy([bool $lowercase = false ]) : array<string|int, string>

 This returns an array of the class name and the names of all its parents.
-The base object last,
+The base object last, {@see \Prado\TComponent}, and the deepest subclass is first.

 public